tvdk-sudoku/Year11Notes/content/notes/AEECO - Externalities.md

 ### Legislation/Advertising
 - Legislation:
 	- Used to increase consumption
-	- E.g Putting compulsory ages to education
+	- E.g. Putting compulsory ages to education
+- Advertising:
+	- Used to increase consumption
+	- E.g. Public advertising for education
-- A
+- Demand increas